Latest Blogs

 Demystifying Receivable Finance Terms: Easy Explanations for Every Borrower

-When exploring ways to improve cash flow—especially for SMEs, exporters, and suppliers—you'll encounter terms like supply chain finance, trade finance, and various types of factoring.
-This guide breaks them down in plain language, shows how they differ, and helps you figure out which fits your business best.
+When exploring ways to improve cash flow, especially for SMEs, exporters, and suppliers, you'll encounter terms like supply chain finance, trade finance, and various types of invoice factoring.
+This guide breaks them down in plain language, shows how they differ, and helps you figure out which financing service best suits your business.

 1. Trade Finance

-Definition: The umbrella term for tools—like letters of credit and guarantees—that help you trade internationally by managing payment risk and freeing up capital .
+Definition: The umbrella term for tools, such as letters of credit and guarantees, that help you trade internationally by managing payment risk and freeing up capital.

 In everyday words: It’s the safety net that ensures you get paid when working with overseas customers.